anionsuresh/Twitter-Airflow-DataPipeline-Project/README.md

 # Project Goals
- extract data using Twitter API use python to transform data deploy the code on Airflow/EC2 and save the final result on Amazon S3
+ 1.Extract data using Twitter API
+ 2.Use python to transform data
+ 3.Deploy the code on Airflow/EC2 and save the final result on Amazon S3

 # Resources